The Ecology of Freedom: Other evaluations

 The philosopher Andrew Light wrote that The Ecology of Freedom was "widely read by both theorists and practitioners in the ecological movement".
 He also suggested that it was Bookchin's best-known book.
 He credited Bookchin with providing an extensively developed and novel perspective on social domination, writing that it, "made Bookchin one of the most widely read ecological thinkers in the last thirty years."
 The activist Joel Kovel described the book as "Bookchin's most important work".
 However, he criticized Bookchin's treatment of Marx and Marxism.
-He compared The Ecology of Freedom to the Marxist humanist philosopher Raya Dunayevskaya's Rosa Luxemburg, Women's Liberation, and Marx's Philosophy of Revolution (1981), but did not believe that Bookchin would welcome the comparison.
+He compared The Ecology of Freedom to the Marxist humanist philosopher Raya Dunayevskaya's Rosa Luxemburg, Women's Liberation, and Marx's Philosophy of Revolution (1981).
+Still, he did not believe Bookchin would welcome the comparison.
 The political scientist Robyn Eckersley described the book as Bookchin's "magnum opus".
-The philosopher John Clark criticized Bookchin discussion of politics, arguing that he provided "little detailed discussion of ecological situatedness and bioregional particularity, despite a theoretical commitment to such values."
+The philosopher John Clark criticized Bookchin's discussion of politics, arguing that he provided "little detailed discussion of ecological situatedness and bioregional particularity, despite a theoretical commitment to such values."

 Janet Biehl wrote that The Ecology of Freedom was one of Bookchin's most important books.
 She noted that while it has been regarded as Bookchin's magnum opus, she considers several of Bookchin's subsequent books at least equally important.
 She credited Bookchin with demonstrating that "the rise of hierarchy eroded the complementarity of relatively egalitarian communities long before the appearance of property ownership."
 However, she also wrote that while he was working on The Ecology of Freedom, Bookchin was influenced by a "New Age anthropology" that he later rejected.
 According to Biehl, he regretted its influence on the book.